The Seattle Roofing Company branded trucks at a job site

 Only 5–15% of regional contractors earn each certification.
 They represent a significant investment in training and quality standards that directly benefits you as the homeowner.

 You can verify certification on manufacturer websites — don't take a contractor's word for it.
 The Seattle Roofing Company is GAF Certified and IKO RoofPro Advantage Certified.
+For a detailed side-by-side comparison, see our GAF vs. IKO shingles guide for Seattle homeowners.

 Step 4 — Research Their Online Reputation Thoroughly